sstliao/shutingliao/content/project/trish1/trish1.md

   caption: Figure 2 in Luo et al (2014).
 An Alternative Approach to Confidence Interval Estimation for the Win Ratio Statistic
   focal_point: Smart
 links:
-summary: develop a method for analyzing the variability in smooth, possibly nonlinear, functionals associated with a set of growth trajectories measured under different experimental conditions.
+summary: Develop a method for analyzing the variability in smooth, possibly nonlinear, functionals associated with a set of growth trajectories measured under different experimental conditions.
 tags:
 - regression
 - bootstrap